stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 - find an XSS filter
 - add client-side syntax-highlighting in comment-preview
-- add support for github avatar
-- add support for libravatar

 Not related to comments, but possibly of interest for posts
 - add permalinks to headers